 - 1) Evacuate the room immediately.
 Leave the door open upon egress. - 2) No one should enter the room until the helium has completely boiled off.
-Check the oxygen monitor to ensure that it is safe to re-enter the area. - 3) Contact the Lab Manager or Lab Director. - 4) If anyone is injured, call 911 (if using campus phone, dial 9 and then 9-1-1).
+Check the oxygen monitor to ensure that it is safe to re-enter the area. - 3) Contact the Lab Manager or Lab Director. - 4) If anyone is injured, call 911.
 Then call University Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
 Lab Manager or Lab Director will work with Campus Safety to file an incident report.